 This discussion and analysis are intended to serve as an introduction to the School's basic financial statements.
-The School's financial statements for the year ended June 30, 2016 are presented in accordance with GASB Codification Section 2200.
-The financial statements have two components: 1) government-wide financial statements and 2) notes to the financial statements.
+The School's financial statements for the year ended June 30, 2021 are presented in accordance with GASB Codification Section 2200.
+The financial statements have three components: 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements.
 This report also contains other required supplementary information in addition to the basic financial statements themselves.